-In addition, the Issuer also has a significant portfolio of specialist mortgages, which amounted to £33.1 billion, or 17.3 per cent., of the Issuer's loans and advances to customers as at 4 April 2018.
-Buy-to-let mortgages constitute the vast majority of the Issuer's specialist mortgages portfolio.
-The buy-to-let market in the UK is predominantly dependent upon yields from rental income to support mortgage interest payments and capital gains from capital appreciation.
-Falling or flat rental rates and decreasing capital values, whether coupled with higher mortgage interest rates or not, could reduce the potential returns from buy-to-let properties.
-In addition, the Government has passed legislation restricting the amount of income tax relief that individual landlords can claim for residential property finance costs (such as mortgage interest) to the basic rate of tax, which may result in lower yields on buy-to-let property investments.
-This restriction is being introduced gradually until fully in place on 6 April 2020, the first stage of changes having become applicable from 6 April 2017.
-The BoE has also stated that it is considering increasing the regulatory capital requirements of banks holding buyto-let mortgages on their balance sheets, although no specific proposals have been made.
-From 1 April 2016, a higher rate of stamp duty land tax (SDLT) has been applied to the purchase of additional properties (such as buy-to-let properties).
-The current additional rate is 3 per cent. above the previous SDLT rates.
-These factors could make the purchase of buy-to-let properties and/or second homes a less viable investment proposition and reduce the demand for related mortgages, which may also affect the resale value of relevant or similar properties.
+In addition, the Issuer also has a significant portfolio of specialist mortgages, which amounted to £34.5 billion, or 18 per cent., of the Issuer's residential mortgage lending as at 4 April 2019.
+BTL mortgages constitute the vast majority of the Issuer's specialist mortgages portfolio.
+The BTL market in the UK is predominantly dependent upon yields from rental income to support mortgage interest payments and capital gains from capital appreciation.
+Falling or flat rental rates and decreasing capital values, whether coupled with higher mortgage interest rates or not, could reduce the potential returns from BTL properties.
+In addition, the Government has passed legislation restricting the amount of income tax relief that individual landlords can claim for residential property finance costs (such as mortgage interest) to the basic rate of tax, which may result in lower gross yields, and even negative cashflow, on BTL property investments.
+This restriction has been introduced gradually, and will be fully in place on 6 April 2020.
+So far, the measures have had no noticeable impact on BTL market arrears.
+The BoE has also stated that it is considering increasing the regulatory capital requirements of banks holding BTL mortgages on their balance sheets, although no specific proposals have been made.
+From 1 April 2016, a higher rate of stamp duty land tax (SDLT) has been applied to the purchase of additional properties (such as BTL properties).
+The current additional rate is 3 per cent. above the current SDLT rates.
+These factors could make the purchase of BTL properties and/or second homes a less viable investment proposition and reduce the demand for related mortgages, which may also affect the resale value of relevant or similar properties.

-The Government's intervention into the housing market, both directly through buyer assistance schemes and indirectly through the provision of liquidity to the banking sector under the FLS and the TFS, may also contribute to volatility in house prices.
-This could occur, for example, as a result of the sudden end to buyer assistance schemes, which could lead to a decrease in house prices, or due to their continuation, which would maintain excess funding liquidity in the mortgage market which has supported a low mortgage interest rate environment, and which could lead to inflation in house prices.
+The Government's intervention into the housing market through buyer assistance schemes, or indirectly through measures that provide liquidity to the banking sector (as was the case with FLS and TFS), may also contribute to volatility in house prices.
+This could occur: for example, as a result of the sudden end to buyer assistance schemes, which could lead to a decrease in house prices, or due to their continuation, which would maintain excess funding liquidity in the mortgage market which has supported a low mortgage interest rate environment, and which could lead to inflation in house prices.